Did you get the dreaded Instant Pot Burn Message or Ovht Error on the display screen?

 *Pro Tip: For reference – add 1 – 2 cups of thin cooking liquid – please adjust this amount accordingly to the type of food you’re cooking & the burnt situation.

-D. Still Have Questions?
+D. Still Have Instant Pot Burn Questions?

 Read More: 10 Common Mistakes You Can Avoid as New Instant Pot User